 For those who saw combat in Vietnam, going back is not an easy thing to do.
 The memories may be over 50 years old, and may not have come to mind for decades, but a trip back to where they happened brings them back with surprising force.
 For many, the experience can sometimes be cathartic; it can even help to bring some kind of closure around those memories.

 You will see that this return to that battlefield was hard on Bleier.
 But you will also see him unexpectedly meet a Vietnamese veteran who had been a scout for an American unit back then.
 The two of them find that the brotherhood of warriors is a profound one indeed.

 As a Vietnam combat veteran myself, I was deeply moved by this video.
 I remember watching Rocky Bleier play for the Steelers and was always amazed at his toughness, skill and determination.
-He and Larry Csonka and Franco Harris were something to watch in those days.
+He and Franco Harris were something to watch in those days.